 Members of executive management regularly meet with the directors at Board meetings to familiarize the Board of Directors with the Corporation's business issues and opportunities.
 They offer high-level presentations to the directors about their respective businesses.
 In addition, the Board is also offered presentations by third parties such as financial institutions.
-In July 2019, a presentation was given by an Executive Vice-President of the Corporation on the Corporation's real estate projects, at which all Board members were present.
+In October 2020, a presentation was given by the Vice-President, Information Technology of the Corporation on Cybersecurity.

 Board members are encouraged to attend conferences, seminars and training on relevant topics with a view to individual development and education as well as improvement of Board effectiveness.
-The Board members have access to a list of conferences, seminars and training on different relevant topics which they are invited to attend on a voluntary basis.
+From time to time, the Board members are presented conferences, seminars and training on different relevant topics which they are invited to attend on a voluntary basis.